Accredited Trust and Fiduciary Advisor

 It is written for people, not machines.
 The primary audiences are the ATFA Director, the CE Review Committee, and anyone who may step into this role in the future.
 The goal is that a successor could read this document and understand not just the rules, but the thinking behind them — making the process defensible, transferable, and improvable over time.

 Relationship to other documents: This is one of four working documents in the ATFA CE process system.
-See §VII for the full site map and links to each.
+See §IX for the full site map and links to each.

 II.